alchemyplatform/aa-sdk/site/getting-started/starter-guide.md

 head:
   - - meta
     - property: og:title
-      content: Starter app guide
+      content: Getting started guide
   - - meta
     - name: description
-      content: Learn how to get started with Alchemy's Embedded Accounts with a guided walkthrough of our Starter App.
+      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
   - - meta
     - property: og:description
-      content: Learn how to get started with Alchemy's Embedded Accounts with a guided walkthrough of our Starter App.
+      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
   - - meta
     - name: twitter:title
-      content: Starter app guide
+      content: Getting started guide
   - - meta
     - name: twitter:description
-      content: Learn how to get started with Alchemy's Embedded Accounts with a guided walkthrough of our Starter App.
+      content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
 ---

 # Starter Guide

 Let's take a tour of the [starter app repo](https://github.com/alchemyplatform/embedded-accounts-quickstart) to see how easy it is to work with embedded accounts!

-## 1. Configuration
+## 1. The config

 First, let's do our configuration in a single file called `config.ts`.